ricardonunosr/constantia/README.md

 # Constantia

 This project is my personal general 3D engine to learn graphics and game engine related stuff.
-It's named constantia cause i intent to be working on it constantly and not abandon it ( long term ).
 This project is originated from my first project in 3D engine development named [Valiance](https://github.com/ricardonunosr/valiance) that was very much copied/inspired from [Hazel](https://github.com/TheCherno/Hazel) and i wanted to start fresh and relearn the basics.

 Requeriments